System Requirements for Linux-KVM

-Before you start using Platform9 Managed OpenStack, you must configure the physical resources so that they can work with Platform9 Managed OpenStack.
+Before you start using Platform9 Managed OpenStack (PMO), you must configure your physical resources so they can work with the PMO setup.

 Minimal Configuration (POC/Trial)

-Following is a minimal configuration to enable a Platform9 Managed OpenStack POC/Trial deployment.
-We recommend reading the rest of this page even when creating a minimal setup.
+Following is a minimal configuration to enable a PMO POC/Trial deployment.

 - 1 to 3 physical servers running Linux RHEL/CentOS/Ubuntu